- Identify typical social-emotional milestones in preschoolers.

 Observing preschool children during their typical daily routines and activities is the best way to see which children are developing strong social-emotional skills and which ones need more support.
 While thinking about the preschoolers in your family child care setting, highlight the behaviors you notice and think about the ways you can support children’s social-emotional skills.
 Read and complete the Observing and Supporting Social-Emotional Skills During the Preschool Years handout.
 Then, share and discuss your responses with your trainer, coach or family child care administrator.

 Use the resources in this section to learn more about young children’s social-emotional development and the ways you can support the preschoolers in your care.
-You can share the Parent Guide to Supporting Your Child's Social-Emotional Development with families.
+The resources include a support guide that may be useful for families.

 Berk, L. E. (2013).
 Child Development (9th ed.).
 Upper Saddle River, NJ: Pearson Education Inc.